-Even if the spill doesn't look like a stain, don't skip the cleaning steps.
-The citric acid can bleach the carpet fibers and that can not be reversed.
-Plus, if the stain contains any sugar, darker stains can appear and actually attract more soil.
+Even if a citrus spill doesn't look like it will leave a stain, don't skip the cleaning steps for your clothing or carpet.
+The citric acid can bleach fabric or carpet fibers and the damage cannot be reversed.
+If the stain contains added sugar, dark stains can appear and attract more soil over time.

-The same cleaning techniques recommended for carpet can be used on upholstery.
-It is important not to over wet the fabric because that can cause problems with the cushion fillings.
-Allow to air dry away from direct heat and sunlight.
+The same cleaning techniques recommended for carpets can be used on upholstery.
+It is essential not to over-wet the fabric because that can cause problems with mildew in the cushion filling.
+Allow the upholstery to air dry away from direct heat and sunlight.

 If your stained garment is vintage, silk, or labeled as dry clean only, gently remove any citrus solids with a dull knife or spoon.
 Dip a white cloth in cool water and blot the stain.
 Follow up by blotting with a dry cloth until no more moisture is transferred.